StorageB/night-light-scheduler/README.md

 # Night Light Scheduler

-#### A GNOME extension to create a fully customizable time-of-day schedule for the built-in Night Light.
+#### A GNOME extension for creating a time-of-day schedule for the built-in Night Light.

-Instead of a simple sunset-to-sunrise transition or a single on/off time setting, define multiple time points to adjust color temperature throughout the day to reduce blue light and improve eye comfort.
-This extension provides an interactive graph and quick controls to edit time and temperature values directly from the preferences window.

 ![screenshot-main](img/screenshot-00.png)